 Aside from a few open access collections (see below for further details), researchers must request access to our digital collections.
 There is no cost to do so.

-To request access to the Digital Library & Archives website, create a free guest account by filling out this form.
-You must then email your username to email@example.com.
-You will receive an email once your account has been approved.
-You can then return to the digital collections website and login with your newly created account credentials.
+To gain access to the Digital Library & Archives (DLA) website, create a free guest account by filling out this form and selecting the box at the bottom that reads "I want JHC DLA access, please".
+You can also join our mailing list using this form.
+Then return to the digital collections website and login with your newly created account credentials.

-For more instructions on how to access and use our Digital Library & Archives, click here.
+For more instructions on how to navigate our Digital Library & Archives, click here.

 The following collections are open access and do not require a free guest user account: